-Admission Arrangements for the academic year 2023/2024
+Admission Arrangements for the academic year 2024/2025

 St. Joseph's Catholic Primary School is part of the St Teresa of Calcutta MAC.
 The admissions authority for the school is the Board of Directors of the St Teresa of Calcutta MAC who has responsibility for admissions to this school.
+The Board of Directors has delegated responsibility for the administration of the admissions process to the Local Governing Body of St. Joseph's Catholic Primary School

 The admissions process for St. Joseph's Catholic Primary School is part of the Birmingham Local Authority co-ordinated admissions scheme.
 To apply for a place at St. Joseph's Catholic Primary School in the normal admissions round, an application must be made using the school admission application process of the local authority in which you live naming St. Joseph's Catholic Primary School on the application form.
-Applications need to be made by 15th January 2023.
+Applications need to be made by 15th January 2024.
 A Supplementary Information Form (SIF) must also be completed and returned directly to the school by the same date (see Note 2).